mserajnik/vmangos-deploy/README.md

 ### Extracting the client data

-VMaNGOS uses data that is generated from extracted client data to handle things like movement and line of sight.
+VMaNGOS uses data that is generated from extracted client data to handle things like mob movement and line of sight.
 If you have already acquired this data previously, you can place it directly into [`./storage/mangosd/extracted-data`](storage/mangosd/extracted-data) and skip the next steps.